Negotiating Debt Settlements With Collectors

 Time is money.
 Each time the collection agency contacts you, whether by letter, call, email, or text, it spends money.
 The agency has a strong interest in getting you to pay as much as you can as fast as possible.
 It has less interest in collecting 100% over five years.

 Review your debt priorities.
 It's also important to review your debt priorities before you start negotiations.
 If you don't have the cash to make a realistic lump-sum offer or to propose a payment plan, don't even talk to the collector—you might make promises you can't keep or give the agency more information than it already has.
-Or, worse, you could say something that turns an old time-barred debt into a brand-new debt.
+Or, worse, you could say something that turns a time-barred debt into a brand-new debt.

 Offer a Lump-Sum Settlement

-If you can afford it, proposing a lump-sum settlement is generally the best option—and the one most collectors will readily agree to.
-A collection agency will have more incentive to settle with you if you can pay all at once.
 If you owe $500 and suggest paying $300 on the spot to settle the matter, the agency can take its fee, pay the balance to the original creditor (who treats the amount you don't pay as a business loss), and close its books.
 If the collector owns the debt, it keeps the money, which usually ends up being a profit.

-Before you make an offer, though, decide your maximum amount and stick to it.
+Before you make an offer, decide your maximum amount and stick to it.
 Once the collector sees you'll pay something, it will try to talk you into paying more.
 Don't agree to pay more than you can afford.
-For help crafting a settlement proposal, get Nolo's eForm Offer to Settle Debt With a Reduced Lump-Sum Payment.
+For help preparing a settlement proposal, get Nolo's eForm Offer to Settle Debt With a Reduced Lump-Sum Payment.

 Make Payments Over Time